enemonsieur/offis_repo/PROJECTS/Threads Twitter.md

 Consistency.

-Here's how to they turn every content they come accross into meaningful material As a content creator, nothing hurts me like putting too much hours writing. for too little people to see it.
+Here's how to they turn every content they come accross into meaningful material

+As content creators, nothing hurts like writing too much hours, for too little people to see it.

 Procrastination is not why you abandonned your blog.
 You don't give up on your blog because you procrastinated.
 You give up because: